-Mom still waiting to see body of daughter killed in double shooting
+Mom waits days to identify daughter killed in double shooting

 Investigators said a man who was also there handed the 16-year-old gun, but before he pulled the trigger, shots were fired through the door, hitting both teens.

-Jackson said they gave police home surveillance video of the shooter and provider police with other information, but so far, they have only arrested the man they say gave the 16-year-old the weapon.
+Jackson said they gave police home surveillance video of the shooter and provided police with other information, but so far, they have only arrested the man they say gave the 16-year-old the weapon.

 “I’ve constantly been trying to get updates.
 I know you can’t tell me the details of the case, but I would like to know if you’ve gotten any further in the case.
 I’ve been calling, leaving voicemails,” said Jackson.